wilsonmar/wilsonmar.github.io/shop/index.md

    Most backpacks for wilderness travel have several pockets for easy access.

-   I prefer a <strong>front flap</strong> that also unzips completely to see where various small items like glasses, headphones, pens, batteries, cords, SD chips, etc. Valuables such as passport and currency I put in a <strong>internal wallet</strong> I wear under my shirt.

    A sleek look without side pockets (that never seem to be the right size) is a halmark of the Astor, Minaal packs.

+   I prefer a <strong>front flap</strong> that unzips completely to see at a glance where various small items are (headphones, pens, batteries, cords, SD chips, etc.)

+   [_] Valuables such as passport and currency I put in a <strong>internal wallet</strong> I wear under my shirt.

    With locks is a trade-off sacrifice of quick easy access to glasses, water.

 <a name="SunProtection"></a>

 ### Glasses

+Glasses can be expensive.

 [_] Sunglasses (in a case)